laravelio/paste.laravel.io/CONTRIBUTING.md

 - **Feature requests** first need to be discussed and accepted [through an issue](https://github.com/laravelio/paste.laravel.io/issues/new) before sending in a pull request
 - **Bug fixes** should contain [regression tests](https://laracasts.com/lessons/regression-testing)
+- All pull requests should follow the [coding standards](#coding-standards)
-- Pull requests will be merged after being reviewed by [the maintainers](readme.md#maintainers)
+- Pull requests will be merged after being reviewed by [the maintainers](README.md#maintainers)
 - Please be respectful to other contributors and hold to [The Code Manifesto](http://codemanifesto.com/)

+## Coding Standards

+- It's a good practice to write tests for your contribution
+- Write the full namespace in DocBlocks for `@param`, `@var` or `@return` tags
+- The rest of the coding standards will automatically fixed by [Github Actions](https://github.com/laravelio/paste.laravel.io/actions)

 ## Testing

 All tests can be run with the following commands.
-Make sure to run this inside the Homestead box.

     $ vendor/bin/phpunit